danbuckland/okrello/README.md

 #### Unit Tests

 Unit tests have been written for more complex parts of the application using JUnit 4.
-If you're familiar with unit testing in Android Studio, the tests should be easy enough to find and run.
+If you are familiar with unit testing in Android Studio, the tests should be easy enough to find and run.

 All unit tests can be found in the `okrello/app/src/test` directory.